 This kind of bread has a chewy texture that I always think is enhanced further if you toast it, but that’s my personal opinion.
 It’s also very versatile and can be used for any kind of bread dish, soups, sandwiches, toasties, you name it, it works.

-Although making your own bread may be something you have never thought about doing before, as you can see it’s well worth the effort.
+Making your own bread may be something you have never thought about doing before, but as you can see it’s well worth the effort.

 So, I wish you luck with your bread making, and please feel free to let me know how you get along in the comments section as I would just love to know.

-Please don’t forget to sign up below↓↓↓ if you would like to receive notifications of new posts from Zestforever on the topic of plant based eating, weight loss, tips, guides and meal plans.
+Please don’t forget to sign up below↓↓↓ if you would like to receive notifications of new posts from ZestForever on the topic of the plant based diet, tips, guides and meal plans